[This updated/revised article was originally published way back on December 21, 2013]

 - e-Anatomy (subscription)

-- A Core Review is the newest/emerging casebook series.
-The question format is most-tuned for the Core, with most subjects now available (no IR).
-MSK and GU are particularly well-liked.
+- A Core Review is generally the newest/best casebook series (overall mostly supplanting Case Review Series and RadCases).
+The question format is most-tuned for the Core, with all subjects now available.
 All of them have integrated physics.
 Breast is based on the BIRADS 4 and needs to be updated.

 - Between the more established Case Review Series and Radcases, I believe RadCases is generally superior.
 There are more entries in the Case Review series, however, so it’s not possible to do RadCases exclusively if you want a case review in every subfield.